Documentation

 Zero Setup — Auto-Registers on Every Launch

-The bundled porkicoder-consult MCP server writes itself into your ~/.claude.json automatically every time PorkiCoder starts — idempotently, so it never clobbers your other MCP servers.
-No claude mcp add step, nothing to wire up.
-The tools are live in your next Claude Code session.
+The bundled porkicoder-consult MCP server writes itself into your ~/.claude.json, ~/.codex/config.toml, and ~/.config/opencode/opencode.json automatically every time PorkiCoder starts — idempotently, so it never clobbers your other MCP servers.
+PorkiCoder also wires a local token bridge so signed-in sessions use the bundled server proxy instead of asking for provider keys.
+No claude mcp add step, no manual Codex or opencode config edit.
+The tools are live in your next Claude Code, Codex, or opencode session.

 Tokens On the House — Already Paid For

 Consults route through PorkiCoder's backend on a bundled quota.
 Free tier: $5/mo of consults.
-Premium ($20/mo): $15/mo of consults, combined across Gemini & Kimi.
-Exhaust the quota and consults fall back to your own API keys automatically — they never just stop working.
+Premium ($20/mo): $15/mo of consults, combined across Gemini, Kimi & GLM.
+If the bundled quota is exhausted, supported consult paths use your configured provider keys where available; otherwise PorkiCoder tells you what needs attention instead of failing silently.

 Nothing to Learn — Just Ask